Posted on 06/02/2015

 Soggy winter and spring months have likely left parts of your parking lot and other paved areas in disrepair.
 Patching and repairing pavement issues helps to improve aesthetic appeal of the building, but more importantly, ensures safety for building occupants.

 Evaluate your maintenance procedures, particularly those that are scheduled during the summer months, to ensure that you are addressing issues that may arise due to weather changes during these months.
 In addition, make sure that you have procedures in place for outside activities that only happen during this time of year, such as maintaining the landscaping and caring for external building elements like the parking lot.

 If you use an automated facility and maintenance management solution, it’s easy to find the procedures that you’ve used in past years and create scheduled maintenance requests around them.
 In addition, reporting functionality can make it easy to gather data and analyze results from previous summer maintenance activities.

 Is your team overwhelmed with the addition of summer maintenance activities to their already long to-do list?
-Check out these five tips to make your FM team more efficient.
+Check out this On-demand Webinar: 5 Tips to Make Your FM Team More Efficient.